canyacoin/docs/SmartContractStandards.md

 ### Owner

-Ensure that all contracts are owned
+Ensure that all contracts are owned:

 ```
 // Owned Contract